Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 8. Videolinq

-Videolinq is another top Restream competitor with a particular focus on live stream production.
+Videolinq is another top Restream competitor alternative that has a special focus on live stream production.
 It has a unique simulcasting tool that is complemented by tools for HD streaming, IP camera streaming, remote streaming, and smart OTT distribution.

 There are a lot of similarities between the two platforms, but an important distinction to consider when comparing Videolinq vs. Restream is that Videolinq doesn’t offer Q&A functionality.
 However, it does offer video annotations, unlike Restream.